pushprajkatiyar/object-detection-from-cctv/README.md

-# Person detection from live cctv video per second
+# Object detection from live cctv video [check one frame every second to save resources]

-The project developed using TensorFlow to detect the no of people every second entering building gate. `work in progress`
+The project developed using TensorFlow to detect the no of objects every second entering building gate. `work in progress`

 ### Python Packages Needed